 At January 1, 2019, the Company's operating fleet included only one chartered-in vessel, which had a remaining lease term of nine months.
 In September 2019, the Company exercised its lease extension option for this chartered-in 62,100 dwt, 2017 built Japanese vessel, Ocean Phoenix Tree, for one year at \$10,885 per day.
+The lease extension expired in September 2020.
 During 2019, the Company also entered into operating leases for five additional chartered-in vessels as follows: